The Endpoints page allows administrators to view and manage endpoints that are running the Elastic Defend integration.

 - View response actions history: View a history of response actions performed on the host.

 - View host details: View host details on the Hosts page in the Elastic Security app.

-- View agent policy: View the policy in Fleet.
+- View agent policy: View the agent policy in Fleet.

-- View agent details: View agent details and activity logs in Fleet.
+- View agent details: View Elastic Agent details and activity logs in Fleet.

 - Reassign agent policy: Change the agent policy assigned to the host in Fleet.

 Click any link in the Endpoint column to display host details in a flyout.
 You can also use the Take Action menu button to perform the same actions as those listed in the Actions context menu, such as isolating the host, viewing host details, and viewing or reassigning the agent policy.

 The endpoint details flyout also includes the Response actions history tab, which provides a log of the response actions performed on the endpoint, such as isolating a host or terminating a process.
 You can use the tools at the top to filter the information displayed in this view.
 Refer to Response actions history for more details.

 Integration policy detailsedit